erizov/Professor/semester_7/lecture_41_llm_advanced/reinforcement_learning_hf/README.md

 ## Introduction

-Reinforcement training Hf addresses concept in advanced large language system techniques.
+Reinforcement development Hf addresses concept in advanced large language system techniques.

 This algorithm/pattern is used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR

-**One Sentence**: A computational intelligence algorithm that learns patterns from data to make predictions or decisions.
+**One Sentence**: A specific computational intelligence technique with defined behavior.